SLIPPECAT/vmstat-log-visualization/README.md

 Easily visualize the output of **vmstat logs** with this tool.
 Analyze and understand system performance metrics like memory, CPU usage, and I/O operations in a structured and graphical format.

-Use it this url -> [https://vmstat-log-visualization-nsegt8bqp36blq7yfqwhqp.streamlit.app/](https://vmstat-log-visualization-nsegt8bqp36blq7yfqwhqp.streamlit.app/)
+Use it in URL -> [https://vmstat-log-visualization-nsegt8bqp36blq7yfqwhqp.streamlit.app/](https://vmstat-log-visualization-nsegt8bqp36blq7yfqwhqp.streamlit.app/)

 ## Features